Congo Travel Information

 Care should be taken on the road between Brazzaville and Pointe Noire, which has a history of roadblocks and robberies.
 The train route between these two cities is generally safer, although caution is still advised.
 Visitors should stay well-informed of any disruptions or unrest in the country and in the neighbouring DRC, as violence sometimes spills over the border.

-There are a variety of customs and cultures in the Congo as many communities have their own traditions and beliefs.
-Casual clothing is acceptable; however, keep in mind that the Congolese take great pride in their appearance, and an overly casual appearance may be frowned on.
-Photographing military, government, and banking buildings is prohibited.
+There are a variety of customs and cultures in the Congo, with many communities having their own traditions and beliefs.
+Casual clothing is acceptable but keep in mind that the Congolese take great pride in their appearance, and an overly casual appearance may be frowned on.
+Photographing military, government and banking buildings is prohibited.

 The Republic of Congo is one of the lowest-ranked countries in the world for ease of doing business due to the country's history of poverty, conflict and corruption, but the Congolese people are renowned for their friendliness and are generally very welcoming of foreigners.

 Forestry is a large part of the economy of the DRC, with roughly 60 percent of the country covered in tropical rainforest.
-Other potential cash crops include sugar, palm oil, coffee, and cocoa; other exports include sawn timber, petroleum, and diamonds.
+Other potential cash crops include sugar, coffee and cocoa, and other exports include petroleum and diamonds.

 Office hours are generally from 8am to 12pm and 2pm to 3pm from Monday to Friday, and 8am to 12pm on Saturday.
 One of the main obstacles to doing business in the Congo is the lack of high-quality communications infrastructure, making it difficult at times to get reliable phone lines or high-speed internet connections.

-Landline telephones are uncommon in the Republic of Congo and landlines are often out of order due to extremely limited and poorly maintained telecommunications infrastructure.
-Cellular phone usage has increased hugely over the last few years.
-There are numerous internet cafes in Brazzaville and Pointe Noire and a number of hotels and restaurants offer free wifi.
-The international access code for the Republic of Congo is 242.
-The area code for Brazzaville is 28, and Pointe Noire 29.
+In Brazzaville and Pointe Noire and a number of hotels and restaurants offer free WiFi.
+The international access code for the Republic of Congo is 242, with the area code for Brazzaville being 28 and Pointe Noire being 29.